wavecos/petsAdmin/README.md

 java -jar target/petsAdmin-0.0.1-SNAPSHOT.jar "pet-data.csv" "name=Jerry"
 ```

 to get all pets with name "Jerry".
+The output is printed in console (without logger format) also with some searh results information.

 Other examples: